Batch Production Checklist for Polymer Clay Sellers

 - Thickness: note the guide height, roller setup, or pasta-machine setting.

 - Bake setup: note the support surface and package-directed temperature routine.
+Check your clay's own package first, and use an oven thermometer to confirm the real oven temperature.

 - Finish path: record whether pieces were sanded, buffed, sealed, waxed, or left as cured clay.